launchdarkly/dotnet-sdk-common/README.md

 Signing
 -------
-The artifacts generated from this repo are signed by LaunchDarkly.
+The packages published from this repository are digitally signed by LaunchDarkly and also strong-named.
 The public key file is in this repo at `LaunchDarkly.Common.pk` as well as here:

 ```
 Public Key: